ShravanAnandk7/Image-2-Embedding/README.md

 # Keras-Image-Embeddings-using-Contrastive-Loss
-Image to Embedding projection in vector space.
+Image to Embedding projection in multi-dimentional vector space.
 Implementation in keras and tensorflow  for custom data.
 Batch all triplet loss for one-shot/few-shot learning.
 Triplet is generated for One-shot learning using augmentation between anchor and positive.